osmosis-labs/osmosis/x/claim/spec/README.md

 All of these actions are monitored by registring claim **hooks** to governance, staking, gamm, lockup modules hooks.

 ### User withdrawables
+It is how much a user can withraw now.
 ```
 user_withdrawables = user_claimables x (percentage_accomplished_actions - percentage_withdrawn_actions)
 ```